learn-co-curriculum/dsc-pandas-eda-lab/README.md

 ## Introduction

-In this section you've learned a lot about importing, cleaning up, analyzing (using descriptive statistics) and visualizing data.
-In this more free form project you'll get a chance to practice all of these skills with the Boston Housing dataset, which contains housing values in the suburbs of Boston.
+In this section, you've learned a lot about importing, cleaning up, analyzing (using descriptive statistics) and visualizing data.
+In this more free-form project, you'll get a chance to practice all of these skills with the Boston Housing dataset, which contains housing values in the suburbs of Boston.
 The Boston housing data is commonly used by aspiring Data Scientists.

 ## Objectives